 - Smart Passive Income – A blog that’s helping people build a passive income business makes $100,000 average per month with 70% of that coming from affiliate links.

-- Pinch Of Yum – A food recipe blog that makes just under $100,000 on average per month with majority of that coming from display advertising and sponsored content.
+- Pinch Of Yum – A food recipe blog that makes just under $100,000 on average per month with the majority of that coming from display advertising and sponsored content.

 - Just A Girl And Her Blog – A blog about organizing your life and decorating your home makes about $40,000 on average per month by selling own products such as ebooks and courses, and doing affiliate marketing.

 - Wait Buy Why – Elon Musk’s favorite blog which makes more than $13,000 per month by being funded by its true fans with a monthly subscription amount of their choice.